Together in Christ: 'The Lord Will Stay!' — 2 Chronicles 15:1-2

 Key Thought

 On a personal level, God's promises in these verses are very reassuring.
 We are saved by our committed trust in what Jesus did to bring us salvation, not by checking off a list of religious things we have done to make ourselves worthy of salvation.
-[2] Our faith in Jesus leads us to live godly lives in our present corrupt age and displays itself in the good things we do.
+[2] Our faith in Jesus leads us to live godly lives in our present corrupt age, and that faith displays itself in the good things we do.
 [3] However, our good works are motivated by thanksgiving for being saved, not by trying to earn our salvation.
 [4] We "stay with" God by standing firm in our faith.
 [5] We seek God because of our faith, and we are empowered to live for Him with the help and intercession of the Holy Spirit.
-[6] Our hearts are bolstered by the assurance we have in Christ — that God will never leave us or forsake us.
-[7] Nothing we face in this life, not the demonic powers in our world, or not even death, can separate us from God's love for us in Christ Jesus.
+[6] Our hearts are bolstered by the assurance we have in Christ - that God will never leave us or forsake us.
+[7] Nothing we face in this life, not the demonic powers in our world and not even death, can separate us from God's love for us in Christ Jesus.
 [8]

 Today's Prayer